dkochmanski/charming-clim/doc/grafts.md

 * Some old displays have density 72PPI.
 Not all coordinates map exactly to pixels - we need to round them[^3].
 Notice that border is thicker and that proportions are a little distorted.
-On the other hand despite big change in resolution size of the object is similar in real world values.
+On the other hand despite a big change in resolution size of the object is similar in real-world values.

   Windows Presentation Foundation declared 96PPI screen's pixel being the device-independent pixel because such displays were pretty common on